wspgnl/SIMATIC-AX-Workshop-NL/doc/1-setup.md

 In this training we'll make use of the unit test capability of AX, **@ax/axunit**.
 However if you inspected the apax.yml closely you might have seen that the **@ax/axunit** package is not availible in the apax.yml, and therefore not availible in the workspace.
 In this chapter we are installing this package.

-1. In the sidebar open the APAX tab
+1. In the sidebar open the Apax tab
 2. Search for **axunit**
 3. Make sure to **Select** the package from the so that the window to the right is filled with more information about the package.
 In the right window select **version 3.0.6** from the dropdown menu.
 4. Use the **Install -D** option to install it as a development dependency. (since it is only needed during development)